testdouble/maybe_later/README.md

 }
 ```

-And your code will be run right after the HTTP response is sent (note: this can
+And your code will be run right after the HTTP response is sent.
+Additionally,
+if there are any inline tasks to be run, the response will include a
+`"Connection: close` header so that the browser doesn't sit waiting on its
+connection while the web thread executes the deferred code.

+_[**Warning about `inline`:** running
-potentially saturate the server's available threads and effectively block
+slow inline tasks runs the risk of saturating the server's available threads
-subsequent HTTP requests!)
+listening for connections, effectively shifting the slowness of one request onto
+later ones!]_

 ## Configuration